 - Ground Turkey Butternut Squash Skillet with Rainbow Chard

 - Basil Coconut Ground Beef Skillet with Vegetables and Rice

 My cookbook, Paleo Power Bowls, is now available!
 CLICK HERE to check it out.
 Thank you for your all your support!

 If you make this Teriyaki Ground Turkey Skillet, please feel free to share a photo and tag me at @The.Roasted.Root on Instagram!

 - 1 bunch chives chopped*

 - 1 Tbsp sesame seeds

-Add the teriyaki sauce, chopped zucchini, spinach, and sea salt.
+- Add the teriyaki sauce, chopped zucchini, spinach, and sea salt.
 Cover and cook until turkey has cooked through and vegetables have reached desired done-ness, about 4 to 5 minutes.
 If there is much liquid left in the pan, increase the heat to medium-high and continue cooking and stirring until much of the liquid has evaporated.